sure-trust/G4_Autocad/README.md

 ## AutoCad Course Registration

-To enroll in the AutoCad course for Mechanical Engineers, please visit the official SURE Trust website: [Course Registration](https://suretrustforruralyouth.com/courses/136)

 ## Repository Description

-This repository is designed to support the G4 AutoCad & Solidworks training program for Mechanical Engineers at SURE Trust.
+This repository is designed to support the G4 AutoCad & Solidworks for Mechanical Engineers training program for Mechanical Engineers at SURE Trust.
 It follows the below mentioned organization structure:

 - **Mini Projects**: A repository holding code files of the mini projects undertaken during the course.
 - **Final Project**: A comprehensive compilation of code files and resources of the final projects.